zayKenyon/VALORANT-rank-yoinker/README.md

    ```

 ### Installation
-**NOTE - THIS WILL NOT LET YOU HAVE COLOURS, FOLLOW THE TUTORIAL FOR COLOURS**

-• Download the [latest release](https://github.com/isaacKenyon/valorant-live-match-rank-grabber/releases), and run it.
+Download the [latest release](https://github.com/isaacKenyon/valorant-live-match-rank-grabber/releases), and run it.